shinolab/autd3-old-monorepo/doc/book/src/en/FFI/unity.md

 **Unity version has a left-handed coordinate system with z-axis inversion, and the unit of distance is in meters.**

-> Note: Using Unity and SOEM link might be cause an error.
-Please see [FAQ](https://shinolab.github.io/autd3/book/en/FAQ/faq#frequent-send-failures-when-using-linksoem) for more details.

 ## Installation

 Please install from Unity Package Manager.